McGuire Named Region's Top Women's Cross Country Coach

 Six NCAA Great Lakes Region cross country individual champions

-Seven cross country Big Ten individual champions
+Six cross country Big Ten individual champions with eight titles

 Nine cross country Big Ten Freshman of the Year recipients

 23 cross country, 112 track and field